supersuryaansh/rich-presence-discord-youttube/readme.md

 #### [Windows | Linux](https://github.com/supersuryaansh/discord-yt/releases/)
 ## Installation
 Download the Windows or Linux file from above and unzip.
 Also Install the chrome extension by following the steps below.
-Chrome Extensions -> Enable Developer Mode -> Load Unpacked -> discord-yt -> select ChromeExtension folder.
+First download the crome extension and unzip after that Chrome Extensions -> Enable Developer Mode -> Load Unpacked -> discord-yt -> select ChromeExtension folder.

 ## Build Manually